-- All three Golden Sun games, now.
-Hilariously, it didn't do a thing to resolve the Viewer Gender Confusion over Rief, who used a high-pitched voice squeaking usually reserved for girls.
+- All three Golden Sun games.
+Hilariously, the third game didn't do a thing to resolve the Viewer Gender Confusion over Rief, who used a high-pitched voice squeaking usually reserved for girls.

 - This is actually the only type of voice acting in Final Fantasy XI.
 No words, just grunts.

 - Final Fantasy VI.
 Kefka's famous Evil Laugh is voiced, which probably contributed to its fame.
 Uwehehehehehe!

 - The Izuna games have a lot of this, though the sequel does have a small amount of actual voice-acting as well.